Skip to content

 Active-duty service members, including National Guard and Reserve members, may also qualify for a residential property tax exemption.

-If you are serving in the Oregon National Guard or Military reserve forces and have been ordered to federal active duty (Title 10) or deployed under the Emergency Management Assistance Compact (EMAC), you are eligible for the exemption if:
+If you are serving in the Oregon National Guard or Military Reserve forces and have been ordered to federal active duty (Title 10) or deployed under the Emergency Management Assistance Compact (EMAC), you are eligible for the exemption if:

 • You are an Oregon resident